 Question2What is the role of CDMO?

-Question3How is medicine made?
+Question3How is drugs made?

 AGC uses organic synthesis to produce substances with simple molecular structures and biotechnology to produce substances with complex molecular structures (proteins).